 Speeding up Redis with compression

 One of challenges we face almost everyday is to keep our API latency low.
-While the problem sounds simple on the surface, it gets interesting some times.
+While the problem sounds simple on the surface, it gets interesting sometimes.
 One of our endpoints that serves restaurant menus to our consumers had high p99 latency numbers.
 Since it’s a high traffic endpoint we naturally use cache pretty intensively.
 We cache our serialized menus in Redis to avoid repeated calls to DB, and spread out the read traffic load.
-By the end of this post we will present you how we used compression to not only improve our latency, but also got ourselves more space to cache.
+By the end of this post we will present how we used compression to not only improve our latency, but also to get ourselves more space to cache.

-After some deep instrumentation and inspection we determined the problem in this particular scenario was that some of our menus were almost half MB long.
+After some deep instrumentation and inspection we determined the problem in this particular scenario was that some of our menus were almost half a MB long.
 Our instrumentation showed us that reading these large values repeatedly during peak hours was one of few reasons for high p99 latency.
-During peak hours reads from Redis took more sometimes at random took more than 100ms.
+During peak hours, reads from Redis took more sometimes at random took more than 100ms.
 This was specially true when a restaurant or a chain with really large menus were running promotions.
-Why this happens should be no surprise to anyone, reading or writing many large payloads over network during peak hours can end up causing network congestion and delays.
+Why this happens should be a surprise to no one, reading or writing many large payloads over network during peak hours can end up causing network congestion and delays.

 Compression to rescue

 To fix this issue, we obviously wanted to reduce the amount of traffic between our server nodes and cache.
 We were well aware of techniques like LevelDB using snappy to compress, and decrease the on-disk size.
 Similarly our friends at CloudFlare also used a similar technique to squeeze more speed out of Kafka.
 We wanted to do something similar i.e. use a compression algorithm, with good speed and a decent compression ratio.